JohnCremona/LatticeCoverings/README.md

-# Code to accompany the paper "Lattice coverings and homogeneous
-covering congruences" by John Cremona and Peter Koymans
+# Code to accompany the paper "Lattice coverings and homogeneous covering congruences" by John Cremona and Peter Koymans

-This repository contains SageMath code to compute minimal and strongly minimal coverings of **Z**^2 by finite collections of lattices (subgroups of finite index), and coverings of $\mathbb{Z}$ by finite systems of congruences.
+This repository contains SageMath code to compute minimal and strongly minimal coverings of **Z**^2 by finite collections of lattices (subgroups of finite index), and coverings of **Z** by finite systems of congruences.

 To run the code one may use one of the following Jupyter notebooks: